firstbatchxyz/hollowdb-client/README.md

 await client.remove(KEY);
 ```

-If you are connecting to a database that has zero-knowledge proof verifications enabled, you will need to provide proofs along with your requests.
+If you are connecting to a database that has zero-knowledge proof verifications enabled, you will need to provide proofs along with your update & remove requests.

 You can use our [HollowDB Prover](https://github.com/firstbatchxyz/hollowdb) utility to generate proofs with minimal development effort.
 Assuming that a proof is generated for the respective request, the proof shall be provided as an additional argument to these functions.